 - 3 cups low sodium vegetable broth

-- 3 tbsp lemon juice approx 1 medium lemon
+- 3 tablespoon lemon juice approx 1 medium lemon

 - 1 cup unsweetened soy milk or plant milk of choice